Edoardo Amaldi

 Edoardo Amaldi (5 September 1908 – 5 December 1989) was an Italian physicist.
 He coined the term "neutrino" in conversations with Enrico Fermi distinguishing it from the heavier "neutron".
 He has been described as "one of the leading nuclear physicists of the twentieth century."
 He was involved in the anti-nuclear peace movement.

 Life and career

-Amaldi was born in Carpaneto Piacentino, the son of Ugo Amaldi, professor of mathematics at the University of Padua, and Luisa Basini.
+Amaldi was born in Carpaneto Piacentino, the son of Ugo Amaldi, professor of mathematics at the University of Padua, and Luisa Basini..

-Amaldi graduated under the supervision of Enrico Fermi and was his main collaborator until 1938, when Fermi left Italy for the United States.
+Amaldi graduated under the supervision of Enrico Fermi and was his main collaborator until 1938.
+His wife Ginestra was a friend of Laura Fermi; together they wrote Alchimia del Tempo Nostro (1936), interpreting their husbands' work as contemporary alchemy.
 In 1939, Amaldi was drafted into the Royal Italian Army and returned to physics in 1941.